 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations will indicate significantly improved oral language among disadvantaged pupils.
 This will be evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes in 2024/25 will show that more than 87% of disadvantaged pupils met the expected standard.
-Improved maths attainment for KS2 maths outcomes in 2024/25 will show that more than 65% of disadvantaged pupils met the expected standard.
+All KS2 disadvantaged pupils will make better than good progress in reading, so they achieve their challenging reading targets.

-disadvantaged pupils at the end of KS2.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 will be demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant reduction in low self-esteem a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+attainment for disadvantaged pupils at the end of KS2. progress in mathematics, so they achieve their challenging maths targets.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our Sustained high levels of wellbeing from 2024/25 will be demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations disadvantaged pupils. a significant reduction in low self-esteem a significant increase in participation in creative arts and enrichment activities, particularly among disadvantaged pupils.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 will be demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced to 0%. the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils being no more than 0% lower than their peers.
+Sustained high attendance from 2024/25 will be demonstrated by: the overall absence rate for all pupils being no more than 4%, and there will be no attendance gap between disadvantaged pupils and their non-disadvantaged peers. the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils being no more than 0% lower than their peers.